 But don’t be fooled, he’s not soft.
 Golding filmed a documentary about going through bejalai – an Iban rite of passage into manhood – which involved trekking through Borneo and carrying the camera equipment himself.
 His action credentials don’t stack up as much of others on the list but as a more diverse option there’s certainly worse Bonds out there.

-He’s in the mix and his odds are rising.
+Quickly becoming the favourite.
 Not content with playing just Superman, Cavill also fancies himself as the next 007.
 He’s got the action chops, certainly.
 You don’t play Superman without getting a good workout and a lead role in The Witcher has certainly seen him get a sweat on.
 Cavill’s closest role to date was in Guy Ritchie’s The Man from U.N.C.L.E and he was reportedly second choice to Daniel Craig for Casino Royal with producers preferring an older Bond.

 Cavill ticks every box: tall, imposing, excellent in a suit and very private school prep.
 Will it be second time lucky?